Small but Mighty: Engaging Small Communities to Realize Big Visions - 1.0 PDH (LA CES/HSW)

 Agency Landscape + Planning

-Susannah has extensive experience managing complex urban landscape design and construction.
+Susannah Ross, ASLA, Director at Agency Landscape + Planning, has spent over two decades managing complex urban and waterfront landscape design and construction.
 She is passionate about the design of public open spaces in urban settings.
-She enjoys exploring the potential of landscape design to enrich the daily life, health and well-being of city dwellers and urban ecology, and to shape the core identity of a city.
-She welcomes the challenge of designing to meet a diverse set of interests in a complex physical context.
-Prior to joining Agency, Susannah was a Senior Associate with Sasaki, where she worked for 16 years.
-Prior to that she was a software user interface designer.
+She enjoys exploring the potential of landscape design to enrich the daily life, health and well-being of both city dwellers and urban ecology, as well as to shape the core identity of a city.
+She welcomes the challenge of designing to meet the needs of a diverse set of interests in a complex physical context.

 Key: